 The small tail is in fact a very large extension to the normal, low set of hairs at the end of an elephant’s rump, showcasing a unique aspect of their anatomy.

-When threatened or when there are predators around, the tube like structure may be dropped by flicking it down with their back legs.
+When threatened or when there are predators around, the tube-like structure can be flicked downward with their back legs, forming a barrier that shields the elephant’s vulnerable hind end.

 Elephants also use their tail to communicate with each other

 Much like a dog, elephants also use their tail to communicate.
-A swishing or wagging tail can signify happiness or excitement.
+A swishing or wagging tail can signify happiness or excitement, while a stiffly held tail often signals alertness or tension within the herd.

 Baby elephants sometimes hold on to the tail of older elephants while they are walking, for guidance and security on long walks.